greenstonesoft/greenstone-dds/README.md

 This folder contains header files for Greenstone implementations of DCPS(Data-Centric Publish-Subscribe) and RTPS(Real Time Publish Subscribe protocol), completely in accordance with OMG standards.
 How to include the header files are illustrated in demo applications.
 #### lib folder
 This folder contains greenstone-DCPS dynamic-link libraries which need to be linked when building excutables of SWIFT DDS based applications.
 Various cpu architectures are supported.
+#### package folder
+This folder contains the deb installation package of SWIFT DDS and can be installed using the sudo dpkg -i *.deb command.
+Various cpu architectures are supported.
 #### tools folder
 This folder contains idlparser that is used to generate type related files.
 Please refer to the readme in the folder.
 #### utils folder